Quotation - What is a quotation?

 - The price: your quotation should include the price you have decided to charge for the service or goods to be provided.
 This price can be accompanied by a breakdown of the components leading to the settled price, including labour costs, raw material costs, and (if applicable) VAT.

-- An expiration date: each quotation you send you indicate a specific period for which the quotation is valid, letting your customer know how long they have to accept or decline the quote.
+- An expiration date: each quotation you send should indicate a specific period for which the quotation is valid, letting your customer know how long they have to accept or decline the quote.

 - Contact details: as with all invoicing documents, a quotation should include the full contact details of your business and your terms of payment.

 You might also choose to include a rough time schedule - for example, how long the project will take to be completed or how long it will be until goods are delivered.

 A proforma invoice is a non-official invoice that is sent to a customer before the final details of a sale are confirmed.
 They are often used at the same point in the sales process as a quotation; however, quotes and proforma invoices serve slightly different purposes.

 A quotation would normally be sent if a customer makes an enquiry, or if they want to find out more about a product or service .
 A proforma invoice is sent if a customer has committed to a purchase, but cannot be sent a true invoice because the final details of the sale are not certain.

 Quotations in Debitoor